-Complete the following steps if the ServeRAID Manager program instructs you to replace the battery because the current battery has failed or is nearing its expiration date.
+If the ServeRAID Manager program instructs you to replace the battery because the current battery has failed or is nearing its expiration date, complete the following steps to replace the battery.
 You can also use the ServeRAID Manager program to check the status of the battery.